10 Best Concrete Saws – Reviews & Buyer’s Guide 2023

 7. Husqvarna K4000 Concrete Saws

-This powerful 15-amp wet saw from Husqvarna makes short work of standard cuts in cement, though it’s missing a few important features.
-It’s priced at a premium, so we don’t expect to see such important features missing.
+This powerful 15-amp wet saw from Husqvarna makes short work of standard cuts in cement, though it’s missing a few essential features.
+It’s priced at a premium, so we don’t expect to see such vital features missing.
+It is a fully electric concrete saw powered by a standard home outlet.
+That means it won’t make your cuts quite as fast as a gas saw would.

-This is a fully electric concrete saw and is powered by a standard home outlet.
-That means that it’s not going to make your cuts quite as fast as a gas saw would.
 At 17 pounds, it’s a burly saw.
-Most other saws of this power and weight include a set of rear wheels to rest the saw on during use, allowing it to slide forward while making the cut.
-Unfortunately, this model does not have any such wheels.
+Most other saws of this power and weight include a set of rear wheels to rest the saw on during use, allowing it to slide forward while cutting.
+Unfortunately, the Husqvarna does not have any wheels.
 This makes it much more difficult to use.
 Another thing missing is the blade, so you’ll have to shell out even more to pick up a blade for your new saw.

 - Electric